 Building plan in East Jerusalem approved by local council after being held up until Donald Trump took office in the US.

-Al Jazeera’s Imran Khan, reporting from East Jerusalem, noted that the Israeli defence ministry’s statement said that 100 of the new settler homes will be built in Beit El, a settlement bloc “that is deep within the Palestinian territory”.
+Al Jazeera’s Imran Khan, reporting from East Jerusalem, noted that the Israeli defence ministry’s statement said that 100 of the new settler homes would be built in Beit El, a settlement bloc “that is deep within the Palestinian territory”.

 The fresh settlements plan “has already caused a significant amount of anger from the Palestinian Authority, which says it flies in the face of UN resolutions,” he added.

 “They also said that it will be the death of the two-state solution.”

 According to media reports, the parents of Jared Kushner – Trump’s son-in-law and senior adviser – have contributed a significant amount of funds to the Beit El settlement bloc.

 “We build and continue to build,” Netanyahu said on Twitter shortly after Lieberman’s announcement on Tuesday.

 On Tuesday, Trump’s chief spokesman refrained from stating a position on the settlement announcement but said the two leaders would discuss settlements when they meet in Washington next month.

 Asked whether Trump supported the announcement, White House press secretary Sean Spicer told reporters: “Israel continues to be a huge ally of the United States.
 He wants to grow closer with Israel.”